GokulSNarayan/GokulSNarayan/README.md

 ## About Me 🚀

-I'm a Full Stack Developer with 5 years of experience developing web applications using React & Node.js. <br>
+👋 Hey there!
+I'm Gokul Narayan, a Full Stack Developer hailing from Bengaluru, India. <br> <br>
-- 🔭 Trying my hand at creative web development
+ 🏃🏻 My journey in the tech world started 5 years ago when I started out as a Frontend developer.
+Since then, I've been on an exciting path of continuous learning and growth.<br>

-- 🌱 Learn, Unlearn and Relearn mode
+🌱 Outside of coding, I'm an avid learner and a volunteer at PAWS Thrissur, an animal welfare and rescue team.
+I'm also on a journey to learn German and explore new horizons.

-- 👯 I’m looking to collaborate on open source projects
+📚 When I'm not coding, you'll find me immersed in spiritual and self-improvement books, practicing meditation and yoga, or engaging in various sports activities.

-- ⚡ Fun fact: I love to explore anything and everything related to meditation and spirituality
+📫 Feel free to reach out to me via LinkedIn or GitHub.
+Let's connect and build something amazing together!

 <br>